lenscas/card_game/server/README.md

 3. run `sqlx database create` followed by `sqlx migrate run` to create and setup the database.

+4. run `cargo run --bin teal_generator > ./lua/types/Rust.d.tl`

-4. run `tl run lua/compiler.tl` to process the cards and runes.
+5. run `tl run lua/compiler.tl` to process the cards and runes.
 This turns the teal files into json, prepares the images and updates the database to include the cards.

-5. at this point you should be able to run `cargo run --bin main` to run the server.
+6. at this point you should be able to run `cargo run --bin main` to run the server.

 Now, you should have a working server that is ready to accept users.